mauriciorostagno/Sales-Report-for-Technology-Store/README.md

 ## Problem Statement
 Companies often face challenges in managing public sentiment, especially on social media platforms.
 This project tries to analyze the sentiments expressed in tweets about different airlines in U.S., providing insights into positive, neutral, and negative feedback.
 The key objectives include identifying trends in passenger opinions, visualizing sentiment distribution by airline, and pinpointing areas of improvement based on tweets content.

+## Skills/Concepts demostrated
+- Data loading and processing
+- Streamlit application development
+- Data visualization
+- Natural language processing (NLP)

+## Features
+1. **Random Tweet Display:**
+   - Users can select a sentiment (positive, neutral, or negative) from the sidebar to view a random tweet matching the selected category.
+2. **Sentiment Distribution Visualization:**
+   - Displayed the number of tweets by sentiment using histograms and pie charts, with options to interchange between visualization types.
+3. **Temporal and Geographic Analysis:**
+   - Filtered tweets by the hour of the day to show user activity patterns.
+   - Mapped tweet locations to identify geographical trends based on the time of day.
+4. **Airline Sentiment Breakdown:**
+   - Enabled users to select specific airlines and view sentiment distributions through interactive histograms.
+5. **Word Cloud Generation:**
+   - Created word clouds for positive, neutral, and negative sentiments, highlighting the most frequently used words.